 Introduction

-Science knows no limits and borders.
+Science knows no limits or borders.
 Scientific inquiry has therefore gone global long before the economy or culture.
-Yet this does not necessarily mean that science is global to the same extent everywhere and anywhere.
+Nevertheless, this does not necessarily mean that science is global to the same extent everywhere.

-To which extent are scientific outputs published in global in contrast to local journals?
-How does this tendency differ across countries and disciplines?
-And how much has this changed over the last decade or so?
+To what extent are scientific outputs published in global journals as opposed to local journals?
+How does this differ across countries and disciplines?
+How much has this changed over the last decade?

-The aim of this study is to show just that.
-We provide fresh evidence on the globalization of science that allows for a comparison over space, fields and time, namely for 174 countries and various country groups in 4 broad and 27 narrow disciplines over 2005 to 2017.
+The aim of this study is to show that.
+We provide new evidence on the globalization of science that allows us to compare over space, fields and time.
+Specifically, we compare 174 countries and various country groups in 4 broad and 27 narrow disciplines over the period from 2005 to 2017.

 The study is based on six journal-level indicators of globalization.
-The benchmark indicators are derived from the composition of authors by the country of origin.
-For comparison, we also use data on the number of documents by the country of origin and English-written documents.
+The benchmark indicators are derived from data on authors by the country of origin.
+For comparison, we also use data on documents by the country of origin and English-written documents.

 The journal-level indicators are then aggregated to countries and disciplines.
-These results are standardized between 0 and 1, where 0 refers to the lowest and 1 to the highest globalization.
+These results are standardized between 0 and 1, in which 0 refers to the lowest and 1 to the highest globalization.

-The analysis is based on data for journals from the Scopus citation database.
+The analysis is based on data from the Scopus citation database.
 The list of journals and assigned disciplines is obtained from the Scopus Source List.

-Globalization of science should not be confused with its quality (or relevance); they are likely to be related in many interesting ways, depending on the discipline, but they are different phenomena.
+Globalization of science should not be confused with quality (or relevance) of science; they are likely to be related in many ways, depending on the discipline, but they are different phenomena.

-The results are presented in an interactive way that allows readers to customize the output and should be of interest not only to academics but also policy-makers and broader audience across the globe.
+The results are presented in an interactive manner that allows readers to customize the analysis.
+Further, the results should be of interest not only to academics, but also to policy-makers and to a broader audience across the globe.

-For earlier studies of the IDEA think tank on related topics, including on local journals, predatory publishing or relationship between quantity and influence in selected European countries, see here.
+Please see this link here for earlier studies by the IDEA think tank on related topics, including on local journals, predatory publishing, and quantity vs. influence of academic publications.

 How to use the application

 Each point depicts the globalization index GSc,d,y,iGc,d,y,iS of a respective country and discipline in a given year and indicator.
-For more details see definition of the journal-level indicators and aggregation procedure.
+For more details, see the definition of the journal-level indicators and aggregation procedure.

 Use the upper dropdown menus to customize the output.
 One can compare either: